JetAstra/SDAR/README.md

 </div>

 **SDAR** (**S**ynergy of **D**iffusion and **A**uto**R**egression) model is a new large language model that integrates autoregressive (AR) and discrete diffusion modeling strategies.
 It combines the efficient training paradigm of AR models with the highly parallel inference capability of diffusion models, while delivering performance fully on par with SOTA open-source AR models.
 At the same time, SDAR sets a new benchmark as the most powerful diffusion language model to date.
-We highlight three major conclusions from our study:

 Key Features:
 - 🚀 Low-Cost AR-to-BlockDiffusion